Assessing Strengths, Identifying Challenges & Needs, Supporting Success

 After your evaluator has all the preliminary information they need, they’ll meet with you online to review background info, answer questions, and clarify any areas of concern.

 You’ll visit us at the Stern Center for your evaluation.
-Evaluations can last a few hours to a couple of days, depending on the referral questions, the type of evaluation, and your needs.
+Evaluations may last for a few hours or a few sessions, depending on many factors such as age, stamina, the referral questions, the type of evaluation, and need.

 In six weeks, your comprehensive written report will provide test result data and recommendations for moving forward.
 We’ll meet with you to discuss the results and answer your questions.